nils-nilsen/human-apriltag-tracking/README.md

 - Real-Time Human Tracking: Tracks the position and orientation of a person in real-time using AprilTags.
 - Camera Calibration: Calibrates the camera using a chessboard pattern to correct lens distortion and ensure accurate tracking.
 - Visualization: Visualizes the paths of the tracked person.
-- Data Handling: Reutrns the position, orientation, and rotation data.
+- Data Handling: Returns the position, orientation, and rotation data.
 Data transmitted via UDP, but anything else can be used.

 ## Prerequisites